-Position Opening – Youth Program Lead Instructor
+Position Opening – Substitute Lead Instructors

 About the position:

-A deep love of children and an understanding of their developmental needs is crucial to your success in our program, as is your skilled communication and playful spirit.
-Long-term mentoring is a hallmark of our programs, as many of the children begin at VWS when they are only 5, and many of them return year after year.
+A love of children and an understanding of their developmental needs is crucial to your success in our program, as is your skilled communication and playful spirit.
+Long-term mentoring is a hallmark of our programs, as some of the children begin at VWS when they are only 5, and many of them return year after year.

 Instructors are paid for program facilitation and planning/prep time.
 More than a job, it’s an opportunity to grow and tend nature-connected community.

-- Experience with nature connection mentoring (experience with the 8 Shields mentoring model preferred but not required)
+- Experience with nature connection mentoring

 - Naturalist knowledge, earth living skills, and familiarity with past and present human relationship with the lands of this region